rahul-3-real/django-crm/Readme.md

-1. Continue from Auth Permission
+1. Assign Agents to leads